konveyor/move2kube/docs/tutorials/ui-local-workflow.md

     The UI has created Yamls for us which are stored inside the *./vmapps* directory.
 For each of the folders and the services identified, it has created the deployment artifacts, service artifacts and the ingress as required.
 The *./containers* folder contains the scripts for building the images for the applications using Dockerfiles.

-    Many scripts like *buildimages.sh*, *copysources.sh* and *deploy.sh* are also present inside the folder.
+    Many scripts like *buildimages.sh* and *deploy.sh* are also present inside the folder.
 It has also created a simple *docker-compose.yaml* for you, so that you can test the images locally if you want.
 It has also created Tekton artifacts inside the *./cicd* directory that are required if you want to use Tekton as your CI/CD pipeline.

     The *Readme.md* file guides on the next steps to be followed.